TDI-Lab/M-SET-Documentation/Path Execution.md

 ## Path Execution

 ### Additional Prerequisites for Path Execution
+* This module can only run on a native Linux machine (or Linux Virtual Machine).
 * Additional packages must be installed.
 This can be done using the following set of commands in the terminal:
 ```bash
 pip install pyyaml